 Well, now you have it.
 The relationship is dead.
 And, trust me, it’s not easy.
 Surviving the death of a relationship is like surviving the death of a loved one.
 There’s a grieving process we go through, we all do, when something dies.
 This time, it just happened to be your marriage.
 That one-time partner for life is nevermore.
 And, it hurts.
 It’s painful.
 Very painful.
 But we must endure and move on.

 But, to do so, we need to understand the 5 stages of grieving involved and what we must conquer in the process.

-The 5 Stages of Grieving a Relationship after Divorce
+The 5 Stages of Grieving

 - Denial.
 In this first stage you are still listening to your broken heart’s ballad played on repeat rather than your logical mind.
 Said mind makes it clear that the relationship is done for.
 But you don’t hear it over the beating, entrancing unchained melody blaring from within.

 As you’re trying to adjust to your new reality, one free of the struggles of your relationship and old routines, you’ll notice a tightening in your abdomen and a brief loss of breath caused by anxiety.
 You’re in a constant state of disbelief.
 And even send out the occasional (albeit unanswered) drunk text from time to time.

 Still believing you can fix the broken-ness in the marriage, you entertain a level of hope for a future with her despite evidence to the contrary.

 2. Anger.
 Anger is sneaky and can manifest in surprising ways during the 5 stages of grieving a relationship.
 It may be hard at first to know exactly where to aim your rage.
 You’re clearly angry at your ex, but you’re also conflicted by deeply rooted feelings of love and fondness for her.